Skip to content

 # Output: Length of the string: 9

-Approach 3: Using for loop
+Approach 3: Using a for loop

 A for loop iterates over each character in the string, incrementing the count variable by 1 for each character.